JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 1) Run `python strip.py` to create a folder called "stripped" with all the scripts inside it and their original Japanese & English texts removed. **These are the only scripts allowed in this repository.**
 2) (Optional) Run `python remove_file_metadata.py` to remove all of Excel's metadata from the scripts
 3) If you haven't already, re-drag the Data\Game\ENG\Script.sdat into the text tool's window
-4) Select the script you want to import from the dropdown on the top left, or click Import All
+4) Select the script you want to import from the dropdown on the top right and then click Import, or click Import All
 5) Click Save on the bottom left, and now your Scripts.sdat file has been updated.
 The changes will appear in-game.
 6) (Optional) If you'd like to commit your changes to this repo, submit a pull request with the modified scripts. **Only stripped scripts without the original texts are allowed.**
 7) (Optional) If you want to more easily modify the stripped scripts in this repo, copy the `stripped` folder where your eng/jpn/merged folder and python scripts are, and run `python merge_stripped_into_merged.py` which will merge all stripped scripts into their merged versions.